mnestix/mnestix-browser/README.md

 When an AAS for the specified AAS-Id is found, it is displayed in the detail view.
 If the AAS is not found, the service will search in the local repository for the requested information.

-If the discovery service is configured, it will initially identify the relevant AAS-ID for the searched Asset Id before querying the Registry Service.
+If the discovery service is configured, it will initially identify the relevant AAS-ID for the searched Asset ID before querying the Registry Service.
 Configuration of the Registry Service is optional.
 If the AAS Registry Service is not configured, the search will default to the local repository.

 To configure the AAS repository, please provide the URL in the Frontend Configuration variables.